-- Adaptation unit IOPin: GOP. - Free IOPins: NBFRAME, NPFRAME, RCOEFF indicating respectively the number of P-frames to be dropped in a sub-GOP, and the ratio of bit reduction by $CD \in \{0.0, 0.1, ...\}$, for a given adaptation unit which could be one or more GOPs. - Dependent IOPins: BANDWIDTH (available bandwidth), UTILIY (quality of adapted video).
-In this example PSNR is adopted for Utility.
+• Adaptation unit IOPin: GOP.

+- Free IOPins: NPFRAME, NBFRAME, RCOEFF indicating respectively the number of P-frames to be dropped in a sub-GOP, and the sampled ratio of bit reduction by $CD \in \{0.0, 0.1, \dots\}$, per adaptation unit which could be one or more GOPs. - Dependent IOPins: BANDWIDTH (available bandwidth), UTILIY (quality of adapted video).
+In this example peak signal-to-noise ratio (PSNR) is adopted for Utility.
 Other quality measurements like mean opinion scale (MOS) may also be used.

 The following are two typical kinds of optimizations in the FD-CD adaptation, which may be guided by the above AdaptationQoS metadata.
 First, for each adaptation unit, find optimal operation of FD-CD that maximizes UTILITY (PSNR), subject to BANDWIDTH \leq available bandwidth (resource-constrained utility maximization).
-Second, for each adaptation unit, find optimal operation of FD-CD that minimizes BANDWIDTH (bit-rate), subject to PSNR \geq minimum acceptable quality set by user (e.g., 32 dB).
+Second, for each adaptation unit, find optimal operation of FD-CD that minimizes BANDWIDTH (bit-rate), subject to UTILITY $(PSNR) \ge minimum \ acceptable \ quality \ set \ by \ user \ (e.g., 32)$ dB).
+Fig. 7 conceptually illustrates the first scenario.
+Given a target bit rate (780 kbps here), the available adaptation operations $a_i = (FD, CD)$ are calculated by ADTE and the optimal one that maximizes the selected utility is chosen and fed to BAE.
+Please note CD is a continuously adjustable parameter.
+Though only sampled data is provided, the exact CD ratio is obtained with adequate precision by mixed variable optimization, based on interpolated R-D data.

-Adaptation of 1.5Mbps MPEG-4 video (CIF format with 30fps, GOP size=15, and sub-GOP size=3) down to about 200kbps under dynamic bandwidth constraints was demonstrated in [8].
+Adaptation of 1.5Mbps MPEG-4 video (CIF format with 30fps, GOP size=15, and sub-GOP size=3) down to about 200kbps under dynamic bandwidth constraints was demonstrated in [9].
 There is little computational overhead for adaptation decision-taking.
-Real time FD-CD adaptation in BAE was shown to be feasible on moderate PC systems [9].
-Even if the R-D information is unavailable (e.g., for live videos), a content-based utility function prediction approach [9] can be conducted so that the real time decision-taking can still be guaranteed
+Real time FD-CD adaptation in BAE was shown to be feasible on moderate PC systems [10].
+Even if the R-D information is unavailable (e.g., for live videos), a content-based utility function prediction approach [10] can be conducted so that the real time decision-taking can still be guaranteed.